rausch-supola/cookiecutter/readme.md

 # Welcome to my submission
-This repository contains the code for the Assessment Task "Static Website using dse-static-cookiecutter (August 2023)".
+This repository contains the code for the Assessment Task "Static Website using dse-static-cookiecutter".
 I hope you will enjoy the content.

 Sincerely,